 Well, this part has the least cost-benefit ratio, as everything under the sun can be asked.
 But still, one should prepare it.

 You should focus on Indian Static GK.
-Like Dams and rivers, National Park and WLS, Nuclear, Thermal and Hydro Power Plants, CMs and Governors, Capital and Currency of Countries, HQs of major Organizations.
+Like Dams and rivers, National Park and WLS, Nuclear, Thermal, and Hydro Power Plants, CMs and Governors, Capital and Currency of Countries, and HQs of major Organizations.
 Also, the capitals and currencies of the countries to which our PM or President recently visited or the countries whose heads visited India.

 My marks in General Awareness

 SBI 2016: 30/40

 II.
 SBI PO English Preparation